gomorpheus/morpheus-docs/ha/ha_setup.rst

 .. image:: /images/morpheus-ha-multi-configuration.png
    :scale: 90 %

 ..
-IMPORTANT:: This is a sample configuraiton only.
-Customer configuraitons and requirements will vary.
+IMPORTANT:: This is a sample configuration only.
+Customer configurations and requirements will vary.

 Transactional Database Tier
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^